Industry-leading genetics in Strawberry, Blueberry, Raspberry, Blackberry, Asparagus, Grapes and Nuts for global companies operating in these crops.

 Izabela is based in Frampton but used to live in Manchester where she worked as a Customer Service Advisor at National Express and between that, she spent a few years working in The Netherlands.

 Claire has specialised in asparagus agronomy and research.
-She has a MPhil in Soil Science from the University of Aberdeen.
+She has a MPhil in Soil Science from the University of Aberdeen and graduated with a BSc in Agricultural technology and management from Cranfield University.
 Both soil management and sustainability remain strong passions.
-Alongside this, Claire is qualified in agronomy, food hygiene and auditing.
+Alongside this, Claire is qualified in agronomy with BASIS and FACTS qualifications, food hygiene and auditing.

-The 5 things you need to know about Claire are the following:
+The 5 things you need to know about Claire are:

 Claire became a Western European Technical Manager for a multinational protected herb company at the age of 25.
 She was then made Technical Director of a speciality vegetable and stone fruit grower group at 30.
 Both companies have grown in technical complexity and customer delivery, directly serving several top tier British and European retailers.

-Claire has specialised in asparagus agronomy and research.
-She has delivered agronomic plans and development projects to businesses across the globe.
+Claire has specialised in crop agronomy and research.
+She has delivered agronomic plans and development projects to businesses across the globe, supporting the growth and development of the businesses she works with.

 Claire has a Master of Philosophy in Soil Science from the University of Aberdeen.
 Both soil management and sustainability remain strong passions.
 Alongside this, Claire is BASIS and FACTS qualified in Commercial Horticulture and an ongoing member of the professional register.
-She also has HACCP, Basic Food Hygiene, Food Law, Waitrose Farm Assessment version 3 and BRC Auditor qualifications.
+She also has HACCP, Basic Food Hygiene and Food Law qualifications and regularly acts as an examiner to the BASIS Horticulture Agronomy course.

 Claire has forged strong links with a network of international researchers and funders.
 She is highly successful in translating the best findings into practical guidance for growers and producers.
 She has been working with the scientific community for 15 years and has a strong record of commissioning industry focussed, commercially meaningful projects and implementing the results for grower benefit.

 Claire is based in Leominster, UK.
-Outside work, she is the mum of one proudly fresh produce consuming, energetic toddler.
-She has recently started cross country running and is looking forward to completing her first half marathon trail run in 2017.
+Outside work, she is the mum of one proudly fresh produce consuming, energetic son.
+She has rediscovered a love for cross country running and is looking forward to completing her first half marathon trail run.
 She also plays an active part in the family farm in Bedfordshire and is an enthusiastic reader, traveller and music fan.